BonsaiDen/JavaScript-Garden/doc/en/function/closures.md

 ### Closures Inside Loops

-One often made mistake is to use closures inside of loops, as if they were copying the value of the loops index variable.
+One mistake made frequently is to use closures inside of loops, as if they were copying the value of the loops index variable.

     for(var i = 0; i < 10; i++) {